Is your email click-through rate lower than you’d like?

 The main CTA button features a rounded square background with a smooth gradient, leaving no confusion in the reader’s mind that this is a button they can click to go ahead and read the guide.

-Takeaway: When designing CTA buttons for your email marketing campaigns, avoid the temptation to get too fancy as people might not realise it’s a button they can click.
-Use rounded square backgrounds where possible, and add a gradient or stroke to the button to help it really stand out on the page.
+Takeaway: When designing CTA buttons for your email marketing campaigns, avoid the temptation to get too fancy, as people might not realize it’s a button they can click.
+Use rounded square backgrounds, where possible, and add a gradient or stroke to the button to help it stand out on the page.